 A victory in Puebla came alongside podiums in Diriyah and Berlin, with the Swiss-Italian winding up just seven points shy of eventual World Champion Nyck de Vries (Mercedes-EQ) - there was that pass in Diriyah, too.

 Mortara remained with ROKiT Venturi Racing alongside new teammate Lucas di Grassi for Gen2’s swansong Season 8.
 The Swiss-French-Italian was looking to go one better to round out Gen2 but despite four race wins, he narrowly succumbed to Mercedes-EQ factory driver Stoffel Vandoorne.
-Mortara proved himself once again, however, to be one of the quickest guys out there on any given race day and will be back for more in Season 9.
+Mortara proved himself once again, however, to be one of the quickest guys out there on any given race day.